belgianmobileid/doc/directIntegration/authentication.md

   <li>Symmetric key</li>
 </ul>

-You will have to choose between one of these methods when registering your project.

 <aside class="notice">You will have to choose between one of these methods when <a href="https://belgianmobileid.github.io/doc/getting-started.html#getting-started" target="blank">registering your project</a>.
 </aside>